 My experience with my truck has not been the best to start out with and my experience with Kendrick Nissan in Lafayette, Indiana has not also been so hot.
 See the following: my truck had 3 tires that were out-of-round when I purchased the truck.
 Kendrick had two young service managers at the time that helped me greatly and I got new tires.
 It also sat a little bit lower on the driver's side, but I was told that it was level enough for specifications.
 My brake calipers had to be replaced and new pads put on at about 17,000 miles.
 Kendrick service was good and the problem was corrected.
 The same two young men were in charge of service.

 I noticed my paint was chipping at about a year into my owning the truck.
 I asked about it and was sent to the auto-body department where I was told that there was nothing they could do about it and not covered under warranty.
 The man in the body shop told me that they just don't make paint like they used to, with no lead and all that, he explained.
 I later had to have the environmental controls switch out for a new unit because the fan didn't work correctly and the lights went out.
 That took about 3 weeks, if I remember correctly, and I think three visits, but everything got done correctly.

 I later tried to take my truck back, after the warranty ran out because the same fan was not working right and the same lights quit again.
 I was told that they could not do anything about it because the warranty had run out.
 But, it was the one they exchanged during warranty.
-However, they said they could do a dynastic on the fan motor problem for $69 and another $69 for dynastic for my light problem.
+However, they said they could do a diagnostic on the fan motor problem for $69 and another $69 for diagnostic for my light problem.
 I refused to be ripped off twice.
 I took it to another shop and he fixed the lights for $40.
 The fan and heater lights do not yet work properly.
 I also had to have some rubber gaskets replaced around the doors during warranty.
 That went OK after two visits.

 I later developed a road noise in my tires.
 I took it to Kendrick to get it checked out.
-By this time a new man had replaced the two young managers.
+By this time, a new man had replaced the two young managers.
 He told me that there was nothing wrong with my truck.
 I took it back again because the noise was getting worse.
-I was told by Ricky from Indianapolis that there was nothing wrong with my truck.
+Was told by ** from Indianapolis that there was nothing wrong with my truck.
 I later took it to the tire shop, where the original out-of-round tires were exchanged, and they determined after a short drive that the truck was out of alignment.
-They aligned it and the noise went away, but in the mean time, I had cupped my tires pretty badly.
+They aligned it and the noise went away, but in the meantime, I had cupped my tires pretty badly.

 OK, so all in all, I have not been pleased with my truck.
 I think it is a nice truck, but I think it has not been so mechanically good.
 I don't know what else I can tell you that will help you or me.
 All I know is that Kendrick kept sending me evaluation forms to fill out until I sent a negative one in, and the evaluation forms stopped coming.
 I then quit going to them.